 At best, grades motivate you to learn as much as you can.
 In the worst-case scenario, grades make you feel bad about yourself, question your life goals and hate school.
 When thinking about grades, keep a few things in mind.
 Grades don't always indicate how much you're getting out of a class, or school in general.
 When you were in elementary school and high school, teachers and parents used grades to help keep you on task and unearth your talents.
 But you are now an adult.
 It is your responsibility to learn as much as you can, keep yourself on task and uncover your passions.
 Grades may help you do this, but grades aren't your only guide on this road.
 As an adult, you need to push yourself to learn - without the reward or punishment of a grade.
 Getting As on assignments shouldn't be a reason to tell yourself, "I am a master at this.
 I don't need to try anymore.
 I'm checking out."
 You're not a master yet.
 An A means you're exceptional for communication professionals at this stage of their careers.
 You're not the CEO of Twitter yet.
 Keep working hard until you are.
 Likewise, getting Cs shouldn't be a reason to give up.
 In fact, a C makes sense.
 That's an average grade, and you just started doing this stuff.
 You need to practice until you're better at it.
 I take a lot of time to make my grading policy transparent.
 You will receive a rubric for each assignment, along with an explanation of potential point deductions.
 I will always evaluate your work and provide you with an explanation of why you've earned your grade.
 The in-class exercises won't be formally graded.
 But I will look at them as we work on them.
 You either earn an A for putting some degree of effort into it or an F if you don't.
 If you don't attend class regularly, you can't do the in-class exercises, which means you won't get an A in this area of the class.
 Please remember that I do not grade based on effort alone.
 I will not give you an A on one of the assignments simply because you tried your best.
-Quizzes on the readings will occur every Friday in our online session.
-The quiz will only be open for 20 minutes towards the end of our online meeting.
-If you miss the session, and don't have an acceptable excuse with proof, you cannot make up the quiz.
-Those who arrive to class more than 15 minutes late on Fridays will receive an automatic zero on the quiz.
-Grade disputes: You may not agree with a grade I give you.
+Quizzes on the readings will occur nearly every week.
+If you are not in class to take the quiz, you cannot make it up.
+Grade disputes:

+You may not agree with a grade I give you.
 If you think you deserve a better grade, you must write one to two paragraphs explaining why and visit me in my office to discuss the matter.
 Again, you must visit me in person.
 Do not email me the explanation and expect me to respond.
 Do not argue your point after class on the day I return an assignment.
 You have a one-week window after I return an assignment to dispute a grade.
 After that, I will not change a grade for any reason.
 Final grade breakdown: